polyaxon/polyaxon/docs/resources/migration.md

 ### Migrate your configuration YAML/Json file

-In order to upgrade to the new version while reusing your previous data, you need to make sure that your deployment config file is valid, you can use the CLI to validate your new config file.
+In order to upgrade to the new version while reusing your previous data, you need to make sure that your deployment config file is valid, you can use the upgraded CLI to validate your new config file.

+`polyaxon admin deploy -f config.yaml --check`

 Make sure to keep a backup of your config file to set the configuration using the web UI.

-Several options have been migrated to a web UI settings page, please section [Dynamic configuration](/resources/migration/#dynamic-configuration).
+Several options have been migrated to a web UI settings page, please refer to section [Dynamic configuration](/resources/migration/#dynamic-configuration).

 ### Dependencies